brettz9/atyourcommand/README.md

 # Notes I need to clean-up and integrate with the above

-1. Support calling AsYouWish from a context menu (or etc.) (like WebAppFind allows calling it from the desktop)
-    1. Command line API to AsYouWish to automatically grant privs if user option enabled, etc. (can then be used by cm add-on to invoke WebAppFind which invokes AYW with data or with a file?); how to prioritize AYW command line with WAF command line?
-Could use WebAppFind to allow a particular site to be opened in a hidden window, etc. for batch-like functionality
-1. Web2desktop: when allowing users to create command line commands for context menus/menus/toolbars/add-on bar/etc., allow and demo (with Blockly?)
-JS prompts (useful for dynamic batch)
 1. Special protocol to optionally invoke desktop files or remote URL files? (as with invoking WebAppFind from filebrowser extended (which can be made folder-aware)); same one to invoke command line?
 1. Ability to invoke web2desktop with a hand-typed (auto-complete prompt) local file and/or URL, respectively!!!! (or auto-create using Execute Builder and then immediately execute)
-1. Send messages in other direction from WAF, Exec.
-Builder (to open web file from browser into a desktop app's command line;
-or to open a web file in a web app!)
 1. Listener for specific sites to automatically open their contents with a webapp viewer or desktop file with optional command line args
-1. Utilize (JavaScript-based) Blockly for pipelining of any kind of command (though avoid baking in UI as UI should be flexible, e.g., to allow use in menu, toolbar, add-on bar, etc.); also macro-like development
 1. Allow context menu add-on to also have the ability to send content to web apps (readonly) or, in conjunction with filebrowser-enhanced, right-click a file path (in the FF file browser or as an add-on icon